Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 These generally include:

-These activities promote intergenerational exchanges and strengthen the sense of belonging to a respectful and supportive community.
+These activities promote intergenerational interaction and strengthen the sense of belonging to a respectful and supportive community.

 Living naked on a daily basis removes certain social barriers: children and adults alike interact more easily, without outward signs of status or judgement.